 At Team Engine, we believe that when women are empowered to succeed in the construction industry, everyone benefits.

-If you're looking for more inspiration, check out this blog where we profile some of the amazing women leading the charge in blue-collar industries.
+If you're looking for more inspiration, check out this blog where we profile some of the amazing women leading the charge in blue-collar industries, or read this article from Linda Ratner exploring two sure-fire ways to recruit a winning team.

 And when you're ready to recruit more women in construction, Team Engine can make it easier!
 With our software, you can identify highly qualified candidates who match your job requirements and get the right people in the door faster.
 Get a free 7-day trial today!